Gamification is the application of game design elements and principles in non-game contexts to motivate and engage users.

 These game mechanics can be applied across a wide variety of contexts (including the world of learning and development) to transform tedious tasks into engaging experiences.

-They foster a sense of enjoyment and accomplishment, helping to motivate individuals to participate and achieve desired outcomes.
+They tap into the neuroscience of motivation, fostering a sense of enjoyment and accomplishment that drives people to participate and achieve.
 Let’s take a closer look at these mechanics.

 Game Mechanics